CodeForBc/codeforbc-web/README.md

-# Welcome to OpenBC Website
+# Welcome to the CodeForBC Website Repository